evenmillz/evenmillz/README.md

 ## 🧭 Philosophy & Approach

 **Technology as Medium, Not Tool**
-I don't just write code—I architect experiences.
 Every system I build serves a larger purpose: creating autonomy, enabling alignment, and amplifying human potential.

 **Intentional Development**
 No throwaway projects.
 No resume padding.
 Everything I ship is part of a larger system of thinking and building.
 Each repository represents deliberate exploration of what technology can become when built with purpose.